noseka1/quay-kustomization/quay-operator/README.md

 # Quay Operator

-The full documenation of the Quay operator can be found [here](https://github.com/redhat-cop/quay-operator).
+The full documenation for the Quay operator can be found [here](https://github.com/redhat-cop/quay-operator).

 ## Configuration